-[P1-end] [P1-start html_basic taglibrary requirements 2] The tag library descriptor for this tag library (and the corresponding tag handler implementation classes) must meet the following requirements:
+[P1-end] [P1-start html\basic taglibrary requirements 2] The tag library descriptor for this tag library (and the corresponding tag handler implementation classes) must meet the following requirements:

-- 2 The attributes for the tags, both in the TLD and in the associated tag handlers, must conform exactly to the type, name, and description given in the VDLDocs for the html_basic tag library. - If the type of the attribute is javax.el.ValueExpression, the TLD for the attribute must contain a <deferred-value> with a nested <type> element, inside of which is nested the expected type, as given in the VDLDocs.
-The JavaBeans setter method in the tag handler for the tag must be of type javax.el.ValueExpression. - If the type of the attribute is javax.el.MethodExpression, the TLD for the attribute must contain a <deferred-method> with a nested <method-signature>, inside of which is the method signature for that MethodExpression, as given in the VDLDocs.
+- The attributes for the tags, both in the TLD and in the associated tag handlers, must conform exactly to the type, name, and description given in the VDLDocs for the html basic tag library. - If the type of the attribute is javax.el.ValueExpression, the TLD for the attribute must contain a deferred-value with a nested deferred-value with a nested deferred-value with a nested deferred-value as given in the VDLDocs.
+The JavaBeans setter method in the tag handler for the tag must be of type javax.el.ValueExpression. - If the type of the attribute is javax.el.MethodExpression, the TLD for the attribute must contain a deferred-method> with a nested deferred-method> with a nested deferred-method-signature>, inside of which is the method signature for that MethodExpression, as given in the VDLDocs.
 The actual name of the method in the signature declaration is immaterial and unspecified.
-The JavaBeans setter method in the tag handler for the tag must be of type javax.el.MethodExpression. - ?
-Any attributes listed in the VDLDocs with a request-time value of true must specify an <rtexprvalue> of true in the TLD. - The following action must be taken to handle the value of the converter property.
+The JavaBeans setter method in the tag handler for the tag must be of type javax.el.MethodExpression. - Any attributes listed in the VDLDocs with a request-time value of true must specify an <rtexprvalue> of true in the TLD. - The following action must be taken to handle the value of the converter property.
 If isLiteralText() on the converter property returns true, get the value of the property and treat it as a converterId by passing it as the argument to the createConverter() method of the Application instance for this webapp, then pass the created Converter to the setConverter() method of the component for this tag.
-If isLiteralText() on the converter property returns false, call setValueExpression() on the component, passing "converter" as the name of the ValueExpression and the ValueExpression instance as the value. - For a non-null action attribute on custom actions related to ActionSource2 components (commandButton, commandLink), the setProperties() method of the tag handler implementation class must pass the value of the action attribute, which is a MethodExpression, to the component's setActionExpression() method.
+If isLiteralText() on the converter property returns false, call setValueExpression() on the component, passing "converter" as the name of the ValueExpression and the ValueExpression instance as the value.

-- For other non-null attributes that correspond to MethodExpression attributes on the underlying components (actionListener, validator, valueChangeListener), the setProperties() method of the tag handler implementation class must store that instance as the value of the corresponding component property. - For any non-null id, scope, or var attribute, the setProperties () method of the tag handler implementation class must simply set the value of the corresponding component attribute. - · For all other non-null attributes, the setProperties () of the tag handler implementation class method must: - ?
-If the attribute.isLiteralText() returns true, set the corresponding attribute on the underlying component (after performing any necessary type conversion). - Otherwise, call the setValueExpression() method on the underlying component, passing the attribute name and the ValueExpression' instance as parameters.[P1-end]
+- For a non-null action attribute on custom actions related to ActionSource2 components (commandButton, commandLink), the setProperties() method of the tag handler implementation class must pass the value of the action attribute, which is a MethodExpression, to the component's setActionExpression() method. - For other non-null attributes that correspond to MethodExpression attributes on the underlying components (actionListener, validator, valueChangeListener), the setProperties() method of the tag handler implementation class must store that instance as the value of the corresponding component property. - For any non-null id, scope, or var attribute, the setProperties () method of the tag handler implementation class must simply set the value of the corresponding component attribute. - 7 For all other non-null attributes, the setProperties () of the tag handler implementation class method must: - If the attribute.isLiteralText() returns true, set the corresponding attribute on the underlying component (after performing any necessary type conversion). - Otherwise, call the setValueExpression() method on the underlying component, passing the attribute name and the ValueExpression' instance as parameters.[P1-end]